elys-network/LP-Rebalancing-Vault/README.md

 ### Configuration

-The LP Rebalancing Vault is configured using environment variables.
+The High Yield LP Vault is configured using environment variables.
 Create a `.env` file in the root of the project by copying the example file.

 ```sh
 cp .env.example .env